hydrotho/ChatGPT_Model_Switcher/README.md

 [English](README.md) | [中文](README_zh.md)

 ChatGPT Model Switcher is a user script that allows users to override GPT-4 usage limits in the ChatGPT web interface by enabling the GPT-4 Mobile model.
 It also provides the ability to switch to other models for added flexibility.
+Generally, this script does not conflict with other popular ChatGPT scripts.

 🔴 Important Notice: It is recommended not to switch models during a single conversation as it might trigger the message: "The previous model used in this conversation is unavailable.
 We've switched you to the latest default model," potentially leading to unforeseen repercussions.